BOISE -- On a road outside Gooding, Idaho, Sarah Starr saw something that stopped her in her tracks - a dog with a life-threatening injury.

 We were able to put out food and it came back for the food, said Starr.
 It was hungry enough that it didn't know we were sneaking up behind it.

-When she caught him, Starr headed back to Boise.
+When she caught him, she headed back to Boise.
 She and a friend started calling veterinarians.